ganesh3367/ganesh3367/README.md

 🌐 Passionate about Artificial Intelligence and Machine Learning.
 💻 Currently working on improving my logic-building skills and mastering Data Structures and Algorithms in Python.
-📚 Exploring math for competitive programming and AI, ✈️ Dreaming of studying abroad and ticking off my bucket list adventures thanks
+📚 Exploring math for competitive programming and AI, ✈️ Dreaming of studying abroad and ticking off my bucket list adventures.